The Devo data analytics platform

 Devo is a data analytics platform designed to improve access to data across an enterprise—both streaming and historical, in real-time and at scale—enabling businesses to use this data to reveal the analytic insights contained in operational data from all kinds of sources such as devices, machines, applications, and users.
 A powerful query engine and an intuitive user-interface combine to enable all kinds of professional profiles within an organization to carry out even the most complex data operations.

 This article aims to answer the following questions about Devo:

 Devo can ingest event data from any kind of data source including:

 Devo already supports events generated by several hundred commonly-used public technologies.
 Check out the list.

 How is data sent to Devo?

-Devo supports the delivery of encoded data using standard protocols including TLS/SSL, TCP, UDP, SFTP, HTTP, and more.
+Devo supports the delivery of encoded data using standard protocols including TLS/SSL, TCP, UDP, HTTP, and more.
 Data can be sent directly from the event source to the Devo cloud using X.509 public-key certificates for secure data transmission as long as the corresponding Devo tag can be applied at the source.
 Otherwise, the data can be sent to a Devo relay which can apply the correct Devo tag and forward the data securely to the Devo cloud.

 Data is sent in real-time unless otherwise configured for deferred delivery.